What does Dennis mean?

 Shown below is the birth name popularity of Dennis for boys.
 Dennis reached its top position of #20 in the U.S. during 1940-1949, and is currently at #491.
 (2014 Birth Statistics)

 Shown below is an analysis of the usage of Dennis and related names.
 Denis, Dennie, Denny, Deon, Dion, Dionisio and Tyson (#282 last year) are the prominent related forms of Dennis (#491 last year) rated in the Top 1000.
+Forms like Dionio are uncommon.
 Adoption of these boy names reached its peak during the years 1970-1979 (usage of 0.4255%) and has become much less since (usage 0.1534%, down 64%), with forms such as Dennie, Dennis, Denny, Deon and Dion falling out of fashion.
 Tyson (#282) is the most contemporarily stylish birth name in this list.
 (2014 Birth Statistics)

 Dennis▼ is alike in pronunciation to Deonys.
 This name tends to be less frequently used than Dennis.